logo for baby-sleep-advice.com

 1. Always the same

-Since your baby must recognise the routine, it must naturally be the same each time.
-Hmm, I even sang exactly the same lullaby for almost a year (because it worked once and I didn't want to change a winning team) ...
+Since your little one must recognize the pattern, it must naturally be the same each time.
+Hmm, I even sang exactly the same lullaby for almost a year (because it worked ... so why change a winning team ;))

-You can of course vary with different lullaby songs, as long as the routine is recognisable to your baby.
+You can of course vary with different lullaby songs, as long as the routine is recognizable to your baby.

 2. Not too long, not too short

-Too short and your baby will not easily recognise the routine.
+Too short and your baby won't easily recognize the pattern.

-Too long and getting baby to bed will become a chore.
+Too long and getting baby to bed becomes a chore.

 3. Relaxing and pleasant for baby and for you